dudaMeneses/dudaMeneses/README.md

 I am a software engineer living in 🇳🇱 and passionate about sports

+- 🌎 I'm based in the Netherlands
-- 💻 currently working at KrampHub
+- 💻 currently working at Kramp
-- 🌱 most recently learning Go and practicing more my software architecture skills
+- 🧠 learning Go and improving software architecture skills
 - 📖 studying AI
+- 💪 fast context absorber

 <div align="center">